 Skip to Content

 Gain a qualification of top international-standing with strong practical industry skills.
-It is the only journalism programme in Australia or New Zealand accredited by US organisation the Accrediting Council on Education in Journalism and Mass Communication.
+Massey’s journalism programmes are the only ones in Australia or New Zealand accredited by US organisation the Accrediting Council on Education in Journalism and Mass Communication.

-The Postgraduate Diploma in Journalism is the qualification that you need to become a journalist.
-It is a one-year full-time course, focusing on practical, relevant skills.
-This internationally recognised degree is based on leading overseas journalism qualifications and will build a firm foundation for an exciting career in journalism and other media-related areas.
+The Postgraduate Diploma in Journalism is a one-year full-time course, focusing on practical, relevant skills.
+Building upon your undergraduate qualification, the skills gained will give you an edge with potential employers.
+Based on leading overseas journalism qualifications and will build a firm foundation for an exciting career in journalism and other media-related areas.

 On-the-job experience is a key component of the qualification, giving you relevant experience sought after by employers.